kriskowal/uncommonjs/tests/specification.md

-    1. For each enumerable property of ``tests`` that starts with ``"test"``, ``run`` must execute the corresponding test, proceding to the next test only when the previous ends.
+    1. For each enumerable property of ``tests`` that starts with ``"test"``, ``run`` must execute the corresponding test, proceeding to the next test only when the previous ends.

         1. If the corresponding value is a function,